““Let the beauty that we love be what we do.” ~Jalal ad-Din Rumi (1207-1273)

 EITHER, ”Life sucks!”

-OR, ”Such is life.
+OR, “Such is life sometimes.
 I can get through this.
-Things will get better like they always do.
+Things will take a turn for the better like they always do.
 I’ve gotten through worse than this before.”

-Things to do instead when it’s beyond your control:
+Things To Do when troubles are beyond your control:

-- Count and appreciate other blessings, big and small.
+• Count and appreciate other blessings large and small.

-In life there is ebb and flow.
+In life there is ebb and there is flow.
 Just because we’re ebbing doesn’t mean we’ll never flow again.
 Think of yourself as an arrow.
-You’re only being pulled back on the bow so you can spring forward that much further when you let go.
+You’re only being pulled back on the bow so you can spring forward that much farther when you let go.
 And, oh, the ride when you do!

-Yes, there will be flowers in May.
+There must be flowers in May.
 Flowers that stand in one place.
 Elegant.
 Bending in the breeze.
 Present.
 Fragrant.
-Offering their scent, their nectar and beauty to passersby.
+Offering their scent, their nectar, their beauty to passersby.

-I want to be like the flower.
+I want to be like a flower.
 Still and just there.
 Not rushing around with wildly flapping wings.
 One breath.
 And then another.
 I long for May.

 What do we gain from hurting someone?
 What’s in it for us?
 Do we feel power–a power that we are otherwise devoid of?
 Do we feel we’ve somehow righted a wrong?
 What is lacking in our character that we feel ok with our unprovoked, hurtful actions?
 What is really going on down in the deep?